Here are some answers to frequently asked questions about alerts.

 - From a device Overview page, click Edit Assignments.

 - From a device group Overview page, click Assignments from the top-right corner.

 - From an application or network Overview page, click Alerts from the top-right corner.

 A window that contains the following alert assignment information is displayed:

 - Alert configurations directly assigned to the source.

 - Alert configurations assigned through a device group.

 - Alert configurations globally assigned to the source.

-If the alert has been assigned globally to all applications or devices, you cannot remove the assignment from the individual source.
+From the window that contains the alert information, you can remove an alert assignment from the source by clicking the remove (X) icon next to the alert name.
+If the alert has been assigned globally to all applications or devices, you cannot remove the assignment from an individual source.

-If you assign an alert configuration to a device group, it is equal to assigning the alert to each device in the group.
-If you want to aggregate metrics across all the members of the group, you can create an application that consolidates the devices into a single metric source, and then assign the alert to that application.
+If you assign an alert to a device group, it is equal to assigning the alert to each device in the group.
+If you want to aggregate metrics across all of the members of a group, you can create an application that consolidates the devices into a single metric source, and then assign the alert to that application.